-In this solution, tags used for asset management use the BLE technology and have low power consumption.
+In this solution, asset management tags use BLE technology with low power consumption.
 The battery service life of BLE tags can reach three to five years.
-Asset management uses an area location method, that is, RSSI-based three-point location.
-Area location can locate the area of an asset or the AP that covers the asset.
-Generally, the precision of area location is 20 m to 30 m, enabling enterprises to monitor valuable assets in real time.
+Asset management uses an area location method: Received Signal Strength Indicator (RSSI) three-point location.
+Area location can find the area of an asset or the AP that covers the asset.
+Generally, the precision of area location is 20 meters to 30 meters, enabling enterprises to monitor valuable assets in real time.
 The following describes implementation of BLE-based asset management.